kylemcshea/dream-postal/README.md

 4. Press F8.
 5. Click "Open Log".
 6. Scroll to the bottom for the recorded coordinates.

+#### Detecting Clothing Codes:
+Automatically detect and record postal boxes within your vicinity.
+1. Put on desired GoPostal Outfit in clothing store.
+2. Save desired outfit onto your player.
+3. Execute `/gpfit` to see the outfit codes in F8.
+5. Click "Open Log".
+6. Scroll to the bottom for the outfit codes and plug them into `config.lua`.

 Want to collaborate, or get access to support and more?
 Reach out:
 - **[Check out the Showcase](https://www.youtube.com/watch?v=fSwJO3C85E0)**